microsoft/OCR-Form-Tools/docs/manual_testing/manual-test-runbook.md

 ## Feat: enable compose model and add model name when training a new model

 > ### Feature description ###
-- Add model name imput field on train page to add model name when training a new model
+- Add model name input field on train page to add model name when training a new model
 - Add model compose page in order to compose a new model with existing models

 > ### Use Case ###

 **As** a user
-**I want** to give the new train model a customerized name
+**I want** to give the new train model a customized name
 **So** I can type the name in input field in train page before click train button.

 **As** a user
 **I want** to generate a new mode through existing model
 **So** I can use model compose

 > ### Acceptance criteria ###